 Too many new emails.
 Too much back-and-forth.
 Too much confusion.

 Well, start by steering clear of these three email writing mistakes that are actually pretty simple to solve.

 Whenever you write an email, I want you to imagine randomly stopping the recipient in a hallway and spouting out your message.
 Too often, we jump into an email and are so focused on the overall message that we forget key details or fail to specify.

 “For the meeting…” or, “The company asked…” What meeting?
 What company?
 With schedules and brains packed to the brim, it’s easier on everyone involved if you add in a few descriptors to be super clear about what you’re referencing.

 MISTAKE #2: Forgetting Timezones

-If you need a little help with timezone, this 10-minute video is a crash course in how Daylight Saving works, when to use the “D” and “S” abbreviations, and how time change works with Arizona.
+If you need a little help with timezone, this 10-minute video is a crash course on how Daylight Saving works, when to use the “D” and “S” abbreviations, and how time change works in Arizona.

 MISTAKE #3: Being Hard to Contact

 Bottom line, you should have an email signature.
 And you should have one from everywhere you send emails.
 Emails are easily forwarded and delegated and if you’re difficult to get ahold of, you may slow the speed of business or even miss opportunities.
 Create email signatures for new emails, replies, and from your phone that include, at a minimum, your full name, email address, and phone number.